ashutoshDhopte/trading_platform_frontend/README.md

 ## How It Works

 - The application uses **NextAuth.js** to handle user sign-up and login.
-Upon successful authentication with the Go backend, NextAuth.js manages the user's session in the browser.
+Upon successful authentication, a JWT from the Go backend is used to authorize protected API requests.
-- For protected actions like buying or selling stocks, a **JWT** obtained during login is sent in the `Authorization` header of the API request.
+- The dashboard establishes a **WebSocket** connection to receive a live stream of stock prices, new market news, and trade confirmations.
-- The dashboard establishes a **WebSocket** connection to the backend to receive a live stream of stock price updates, which dynamically re-renders the UI.
+- The "Markets" page displays detailed analysis for each stock, including a news feed with AI-generated sentiment scores.
+The news list is paginated, allowing users to "load more" historical articles.
-- When the backend sends a specific event message (e.g., after a trade is executed), the frontend uses the Browser **Notification API** to alert the user.
+- The frontend uses the Browser **Notification API** to alert users of important events, such as the arrival of new market news or completed trades.